Coaching Training

 Minimum entry requirements

-Professional qualifications in the occupations mentioned above.
+- Professional qualification(s) in the occupation(s) mentioned above.

-Minimum level 3 group exercise instructor, Exercise to music (ETM) qualification, or similar.
+- Minimum level 2 group exercise instructor, Exercise to music (ETM) qualification, or similar.

-For tai chi and/or qigong instructors, with no other relevant qualification, you may be asked to provide supportive evidence of your experience and understanding.
+- For tai chi and/or qigong instructors, with no other relevant qualification, you may be asked to provide supportive evidence of your experience and understanding.

 Delivery and assessment